These 9 Hawaiian Christmas Songs Will Fill You With Holiday Cheer

 9) We Wish You A Merry Christmas, performed by Leonard Kwan

 Have you heard any of the best Hawaiian Christmas songs before?
 Which one is your favorite?
-Let us know in the comments below!
+Let us know in the comments!

 Mele Kalikimaka, everybody!
 From everyone at Only In Your State, we hope you have a marvelous holiday season filled with joy, laughter, and hopefully, a few of these Christmas songs.
 Looking for more great ways to celebrate the holidays?
-Here are 11 Reasons Christmas In Hawaii Is The Absolute Best.
+Here are nine holiday staples you’ll need to survive Christmas in Hawaii.

 Best Hawaiian Christmas songs